dotnet/tye/docs/tutorials/hello-tye/01_deploy.md

     If you are using dockerhub, the registry_name will your dockerhub username.
 If you use a standalone container registry (for instance from your cloud provider), the registry_name will look like a hostname, eg: `example.azurecr.io`.

-    Now it's possible to use `tye deploy` without `--interactive` since the registry is stored as part of configuration.
+    Now it's possible to use `tye build-push-deploy` without `--interactive` since the registry is stored as part of configuration.

     > :question: This step may not make much sense if you're using `tye.yaml` to store a personal Dockerhub username.
 A more typical use case would be storing the name of a private registry for use in a CI/CD system.